Cross: Efficient Low-rank Tensor Completion: Introduction

-In this paper, we propose a novel tensor measurement scheme and the corresponding efficient low-rank tensor completion algorithm.
+The central goal of this paper is to address the following question: is it possible to perform efficient low-rank tensor completion with a small number of observable entries?
+If so, what is the sample complexity, i.e., the minimal number of entries one needs to observe, so that there exist fast algorithms for tensor completion with guaranteed performance?
+This problem is important to statistical learning theory and is inevitable in many high-dimensional tensor data analyses.
+Given the previous discussions, to sample entries uniformly at random may not be an optimal strategy to achieve the central goal.
+Instead, we propose a novel tensor measurement scheme and the corresponding efficient low-rank tensor completion algorithm.
 We name our methods \emph{Cross Tensor Measurement Scheme} because the measurement set is in the shape of a high-dimensional cross contained in the tensor.
 We show that one can recover an unknown, Tucker rank-$(r_1, r_2, r_3)$, and $p_1$-by-$p_2$-by-$p_3$ tensor $\X$ with

 noiseless Cross tensor measurements.
 This outperforms the previous methods in literature, and matches the degrees of freedom for all rank-$(r_1, r_2, r_3)$ tensors of dimensions $p_1$-by-$p_2$-by-$p_3$.
 To the best of our knowledge, we are among the first to achieve this optimal rate.
 We also develop the corresponding recovery method for more general cases where measurements are taken with noise.
 The central idea is to transform the observable matricizations by singular value decomposition and perform the adaptive trimming scheme to denoise each block.